freenas/freenas-docs/userguide/storage.rst

 %brand% supports
 `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
 full disk encryption for ZFS volumes.
-It is important to understand the details when considering whether encryption is right for your
+It is important to understand the details when considering whether encryption is right for the
 %brand% system: